dartwork-repo/dartwork-mpl/README.md

-# dartwork-mpl: matplotlib wrapping library engineered by dartwork
+# dartwork-mpl: matplotlib utilities and assets library engineered by dartwork

 `dartwork-mpl` is a sophisticated utility collection designed to elevate `matplotlib` visuals to publication-level elegance with added convenience features.
 It is being developed to resolve personal inconveniences in visualization using matplotlib and to provide more intuitive customization especially to beginners.
 <br/>